-The directors have pleasure in presenting their annual report and the audited financial statements of Bromley Healthcare for the period ended 31st March 2021.
+The directors have pleasure in presenting their annual report and the audited financial statements of Bromley Healthcare for the period ended 31st March 2022.
 Bromley Healthcare Community Interest Company was incorporated on the 11th February 2009 and was dormant until 1st April 2011.
-At 31st March 2021 Bromley Healthcare Community Interest Company had 924 ordinary shares issued at their nominal value of £1.
-The Strategic Report includes the detailed information in respect of the likely future developments of the business, employee information and Streamlined Energy and Carbon Reporting.
+At 31st March 2022 Bromley Healthcare Community Interest Company had 948 ordinary shares issued at their nominal value of £1.
+Information in respect of the likely future developments of the business, employee information and Streamlined Energy and Carbon Reporting are not shown in the Directors' report because they are presented in the Strategic Report in accordance with s414c(ii) of the Companies Act 2006.

-The company made a profit of £265k and generated £2.6m of cash during the year.
-At the year end it had a net asset position of £5.2m, which includes £12.4m of cash.
+The company made a pre-tax profit of £446k and generated £10.2m of cash during the year.
+At the year-end it had a net asset position of £5.3m, which includes £22.7m of cash.
 As a provider of healthcare services, since the year end it has not seen a decline in the demand for its services or a decline in its financial performance as a result of the global pandemic.